Pointwise explicit estimates for derivatives of solutions to linear parabolic PDEs with Neumann boundary conditions: Introduction

-Finally, we also improve some results about the derivative of the solution with respect to its initial condition, $\frac{\partial X}{\partial x}$, in the one dimensional case.
-In a multi-dimensional setting, \cite{DeuZa} prove that $x\ra \frac{\partial X}{\partial x}$ is continuous if the drift is $C^1$ and the diffusion is constant.
-More recently, \cite{crisan2023} provides a probabilistic representation for the derivative of the semigroup corresponding to a diffusion process killed at the boundary of a half interval.
-They assume coefficients which do not depend on time and are $C^2$.
-In the current work, we prove that $x\ra \frac{\partial X}{\partial x}$ is continuous, while assuming that the drift (resp. diffusion) is $C^1$ (resp. $C^2$) outside of a finite set.
-Additionally, we allow the drift to have time-dependence.
+Finally, we refine existing results on the derivative of the solution to a reflected SDE with respect to its initial condition, $\frac{\partial X}{\partial x}$, in the one dimensional case.
+In higher dimensions, \cite{DeuZa} proved that the map $x\mapsto \frac{\partial X}{\partial x}$ is continuous under the assumption of a $C^1$ drift and constant diffusion.
+More recently, \cite{crisan2023} established a probabilistic representation for the derivative of the semigroup corresponding to a diffusion process killed at the boundary of a half interval, assuming time independent coefficients of class $C^2$.

+In the present work, we show that $x\ra \frac{\partial X}{\partial x}$ is continuous under weaker regularity requirements: specifically, the drift (resp. diffusion) is only required to be $C^1$ (resp. $C^2$) outside of a finite set, and the drift may also depend on time.

 The main motivation of this work stems from optimal control theory.
 When dealing with optimal control problems, a \textit{candidate} optimal control is often available but proving that it is actually optimal is often involved when the HJB does not admit a closed form solution.
 Indeed, it is necessary to prove that the candidate value function $V$ satisfies an inequality when the candidate optimal control is replaced by any other control, see for example \cite[Thm.
 11.2.2]{Oksendal2003} and \cite[Thm.
 8.1]{fleming2006}.
 In order to prove such inequality, explicit estimates on the derivatives of $V$ are often necessary when a closed form solution is not available.
 This work will be applied to prove that the guessed optimal strategy of the sailboat trajectory optimization problem formulated in \cite{CDV1} is indeed optimal.